 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

+Our evaluation of the directors' assessment of the Fund's ability to continue to adopt the going concern basis of accounting, and in response to the key audit matter, included:

+Considering the appropriateness of the directors' conclusion in relation to the matters described in 2n and discussing this with the board;

-Our evaluation of the directors' assessment of the Fund's ability to continue to adopt the going concern basis of accounting included our review of the directors' statement in note 2(n) and their identification of any material uncertainties to the Fund's ability to continue over a period of at least twelve months from the date of approval of the financial statements.
+Review of the directors' statement in note 2n and their identification of any material uncertainties to the Fund's ability to continue over a period of at least twelve months from the date of approval of the financial statements;

-We considered as part of our risk assessment the nature of the Fund, its business model and related risks including where relevant the requirements of the applicable financial reporting framework and the system of internal control.
+Consideration as part of our risk assessment of the nature of the Fund, its business model and related risks including where relevant the requirements of the applicable financial reporting framework and the system of internal control; and

-We evaluated the directors' assessment of the Fund's ability to continue as a going concern, including challenging the underlying data and key assumptions used to make the assessment, and evaluated the directors' plans for future actions in relation to their going concern assessment.
+Evaluation of the directors' assessment of the Fund's ability to continue as a going concern, including challenging the underlying data and key assumptions used to make the assessment, and evaluation of the directors' plans for future actions in relation to their going concern assessment.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Fund's ability to continue as a going concern for a period of at least twelve months from the date of approval of the financial statements.
+Other than the above, based on the work we have performed, we have not identified any material uncertainties, other than as disclosed in note 2n, relating to events or conditions that, individually or collectively, may cast significant doubt on the Fund's ability to continue as a going concern for a period of at least twelve months from the date of approval of the financial statements.

-In relation to the Fund's reporting on how it has applied Listing Rule 9.8.6R(3), we have nothing material to add or draw attention to in relation to the director' statement in the financial statements about whether the directors considered it appropriate to adopt the ging concern basis of accounting.
+In relation to the Fund's reporting on how it has applied Listing Rule 6.6.6R and Listing rule 11.7.7R, we have nothing material to add or draw attention to in relation to the director' statement in the financial statements about whether the directors considered it appropriate to adopt the going concern basis of accounting.